Non-Collision singularities in the Planar two-Center-two-Body problem: Acknowledgement

 \section{Acknowledgement}

 The authors would like to thank Prof. John Mather many illuminating discussions, and Vadim Kaloshin for introducing us to the problem.
+We would also like to thank J. Fejoz for pointing to us that the hyperbolic Delaunay coordinates are singular near collision, which is handled in Lemma \ref{LmSmallu}.
 This research was supported by the NSF grant DMS 1101635.